France's Macron: unity between Europe and U.S on Ukraine is "essential"

 Follow topic:

-PARIS, Dec 5 - French President Emmanuel Macron said on Friday that unity between Europe and the United States was key in the support of Ukraine, adding there is "no mistrust".
+PARIS, Dec 5 - French President Emmanuel Macron said on Friday that unity between Europe and the United States was key in the support of Ukraine, adding there is "no mistrust" and denying a report he had said there was a risk Washington could betray Ukraine.

 "Unity between Americans and Europeans on the Ukrainian issue is essential.
 And I say it again and again, we need to work together," Macron told reporters during a visit to China.